jonathf/chaospy/docs/user_guide/polynomial/introduction.rst

 In `numpy`_ the concept of *array* is generalized to imply arrays of arbitrary dimension, overlapping with the concept of *scalars*, *matrices* and *tensors*.
 To allow arrays of various dimensions to operate together it defines unambiguous broadcasting rules for what to expect.
-The results is a library that is used as the reference for almost all of the numerical Python community.
+The results are a library that is used as the reference for almost all the numerical Python community.

 In mathematical literature the term *polynomial expansions* is used to denote a collection of polynomials.
 Though they strictly do not need to, they are often indexed, giving each polynomial both a label and a position for where to locate a polynomial relative to the others.
 Assuming that there always is an index, one could say that *polynomial expansions* could just as well be termed *polynomial array*.
-And using the rules defined in `numpy`_, there no reason not to also start talking about *multi-dimensional polynomial arrays*.
+And using the rules defined in `numpy`_, there is no reason not to also start talking about *multidimensional polynomial arrays*.

 The main idea here is that in the same way as :class:`numpy.ndarray` are composed of scalars, :class:`chaospy.ndpoly` -- the baseclass for the